puppetlabs/puppet-instruqt-tracks/pe-continously-deliver-lab-2-0/01-configure-module-pipeline/assignment.md

 🎈 **Congratulations!**

-You created a module pipeline, intentionally broke the unit and syntax tests to show the pipeline executing, then fixed your code to run the pipeline successfully.
-Click **Next** to close out this lab.
+You created a module pipeline, intentionally broke the unit and syntax tests to show the pipeline executing, and then fixed your code to run the pipeline successfully.
+Click **Next** to close this lab.